Deepwater Horizon explosion: Discovery of oil spill

 On the morning of April 22, Coast Guard Petty Officer Ashley Butler stated that "oil was leaking from the rig at the rate of about 8000 oilbbl of crude per day."
 That afternoon Coast Guard Senior Chief Petty Officer Michael O'Berry used the same figure.
 Two remotely operated underwater vehicles (ROVs) were sent down in an attempt to cap the well but were unsuccessful.
-Butler warned of a leak of up to 700000 USgal of diesel fuel, and BP Vice President David Rainey termed the incident as being a potential "major spill."
+Butler warned of a leak of up to 700000 USgal of diesel fuel, and BP Vice President David Rainey termed the incident as being a potential "major spill".
 On April 23 a ROV reportedly found no oil leaking from the sunken rig and no oil flowing from the well.
 Coast Guard Rear Admiral Mary Landry expressed cautious optimism of zero environmental impact, stating that no oil was emanating from either the wellhead or the broken pipes and that oil spilled from the explosion and sinking was being contained.
-On April 24 Landry announced that a damaged wellhead was indeed leaking oil into the Gulf and described it as "a very serious spill".
+However the next day, Landry announced that a damaged wellhead was indeed leaking oil into the Gulf and described it as "a very serious spill".

 Investigation into explosion

-In June, the House Committee on Energy and Commerce said BP should have tested cement at the well, which would have cost $128,000 and taken 8–12 hours.
+In June, the House Committee on Energy and Commerce said BP should have tested cement at the well, which would have cost them $128,000 and taken no more than 12 hours.